XelaRonnoc/employeeCreatorFrontEnd/README.md

 ## Future Goals

--   What are the immediate features you'd add given more time
+-   If given more time I would implement further front end testing allowing for a more robust test suite.

 ---